-CAREER CENTER NURSING SCHOLARSHIP will provide need based assistance for an Upper division Nursing student.
-The recipient will receive \$500 per year.
-The scholarship is non-renewable.
+CAREER CENTER NURSING SCHOLARSHIP provides need-based assistance for an Upper-division Nursing student and awards up to \$500 per year.

 CATHERINE ERVIN '81 MEMORIAL SCHOLARSHIP was established by the family and friends of Cathy Ervin Overstreet, a graduate of USC Upstate.
-The proceeds from the endowment will be awarded to a student in the Mary Black School of Nursing, with preference given to a graduate of Broome High School in Spartanburg County School District Three and/or a student receiving limited funding from other grants and scholarships.
+The proceeds from the endowment will be awarded to a student in the Mary Black School of Nursing, with preference given to a graduate of Broome High School and/or a student receiving limited funding from other grants and scholarships.
+This scholarship awards up to \$1,000 per year.